adrenak/gorky/user-content/home.md

 ### Flexible Content Management

-- **Blog Posts**: Create posts in the `user-content/posts/` folder with automatic date, tags, and slug extraction
+- **Blog Posts**: Create posts in the `user-content/posts/` folder with YAML frontmatter for metadata
 - **Custom Pages**: Add any markdown file and link to it from your sidebar
 - **Dynamic Navigation**: Configure your sidebar through a simple JSON file
 - **Tag System**: Organize posts with tags and filter by them